I'm David Hite, PhD, a member of the American Association of Diabetes

 making unhealthy metabolic changes that are working against you.

-know it would help if I bought better foods.
-Any help with grocery
+help if I bought better foods.
+Any help with grocery shopping?

-especially careful when you’re going grocery shopping or heading out to a restaurant to eat.
+when you’re going grocery shopping or heading out to a restaurant to eat.

 Grocery shopping when you're hungry often leads to poor choices and the

 purchase of foods you know will sabotage your diet plan.
 Make a list

-before you go and be careful of adding “impulse items” while you’re shopping.
+before you go and be careful of adding 'impulse items' while you are

+shopping.
 Heeding the old saying "shop around the outside of the

 market" is pretty good advice.
 Nowadays restaurant meals are much

 too large to be eaten all at one sitting.
 Don't eat large meals!
 Besides

 affecting your blood sugars, heartburn and related conditions are made

-worse when you eat too much because abdominal fat doesn't make room
+worse when you eat too much because abdominal fat doesn't allow room for

 causes food to be forced back up into your throat where sensitive tissue is